basecamp/bc3-api/sections/uploads.md

 Get upload versions
 -------------------

 * `GET /uploads/2/versions.json` will return a list of version events for the upload with an ID of `2`, in reverse chronological order.

+Three `action`s appear here: `created` and `active` mark the upload's publication, and `blob_changed` marks a file replacement.
+Filter on `action == "blob_changed"` to list only the replacements.

-Each version event represents a file replacement.
+Each version event carries an `upload` object describing the file that version recorded:

+* `filename`, `content_type` and `byte_size` — the file as it was at that version.
+* `download_url` — downloads that specific version's file, unlike the upload's own `download_url`, which always serves the latest one.
+* `app_download_url` — the equivalent link for the Basecamp web app.
+* `current` — `true` for the most recent version, `false` for the rest.
+Exactly one version is current.
+Note that this is the newest *version*, which isn't necessarily the file you get from the upload's own `download_url`: [updating an upload](#update-an-upload) changes its metadata without recording a new version.

+The whole `upload` object is omitted — not `null` — on the rare version whose file has since been removed from the account.
+The version event itself is still listed, so treat `upload` as optional when decoding.

 ###### Example JSON Response
 <!-- START GET /uploads/2/versions.json -->